 “It was magical to see.
 A first-grade student told me, ‘Ms. Blandford, remember when I was bad, I’m not bad anymore.
 I know how to handle myself.’
 Brought tears to my eyes.”

 Indian Head Elementary from Charles County Public Schools in Maryland is dedicated to creating and sustaining positive relationships, and it shows through their utilization of Social Emotional Learning.
-We spoke with Principal Shane Blandford, who stresses the importance of youth being equipped with the skills to deal with conflict and emotions in healthy ways, and how Move This World is making it possible.
+We spoke with Principal Shane Blandford, who stresses the importance of youth being equipped with the skills to deal with conflict and emotions in healthy ways, and how Move This World SEL programs are making it possible.

 Move This World (MTW): How did you know your community needed the support of an SEL program?